Grand Sable Dunes temporary closure to all public entry for visitor safety

 American marten and fisher were extirpated from the Upper Peninsula by the 1930s but have made a comeback with the help of reintroduction programs.
 Northern river otter numbers have increased as well in recent decades.
 Beaver are common in the park and their activities are noticeable in many locations near streams and ponds.
 A lucky hiker may come across a porcupine or snowshoe hare in the backcountry.
 Coyote and red fox are present throughout.
 Opossum have been moving north and may already be in the area.
 Of the park's many smaller mammals, chipmunks are most commonly seen.

-Six species of bats are present in the lakeshore during the warmer months.
-Most spend the winter in abandoned mines and caves throughout the Upper Peninsula.
-White-nose Syndrome, a disease that has devastated bat populations throughout the eastern half of the country, has not reached Michigan (as of 2013), but is moving closer.
+Six species of bats are present in the lakeshore, mainly during the warmer months.
+Most spend the winter in abandoned mines and caves throughout the western Upper Peninsula.
+White-nose syndrome, a fungal disease that has devastated bat populations throughout the eastern half of the country, reached Michigan in early 2014 and will likely have an impact on the lakeshore's bats.

 Caribou historically ranged throughout the Upper Peninsula, but were rare by 1850 and last seen around 1910, likely disappearing due to habitat changes brought about by human activity.
 The last wolverine sighting in the Upper Peninsula occurred in the 1880s.